New research on Shadow Banking and Special Purpose Entities published

 • In 2017, the SPE industry paid €273 million in fees and commissions to Irish entities.
 Meanwhile, employment levels are very low given SPEs often have little or no physical presence.
 Within the balance of payments, the net impact is also limited as flows to and from SPEs are mostly between foreign entities.

-A second Economic Letter by Brian Golden and Eduardo Maqui – Shadow banking risks in non-securitisation SPEs – outlines some of the potential risks within Irish-resident non-securitisation SPEs.
+A second Economic Letter by Brian Golden and Eduardo Maqui – Shadow banking risks in non-securitisation SPEs (PDF 520.69KB) – outlines some of the potential risks within Irish-resident non-securitisation SPEs.
 These are SPEs not involved in securitisation and where credit risk does not pass to purchasers of loans or debt securities issued by the SPE.

 The key findings are: